The Phillis Wheatley American Center

 - Students from accredited educational institutions (Schools, Colleges and Universities).

 Operation Days and Hours

-Friday : Closed to public for administrative duties
+Friday : Closed to public and Reserved for Programs to be announced.

 Note: The Center is closed on Saturday, Sunday and on the American and Congolese holidays.

-The American Center is the DRC’s Community portal to the United States.-
+The American Center is the DRC’s Community portal to the United States of America.-

 - Phone: +243 (0) 81-556-0151/152, Ext.
 2161/2163/2168